Conflict in Rakhine State (2016–present): 2023

-Three commanders of the Arakan Liberation Army were assassinated on 4 January 2023 in Sittwe, including the commander-in-chief Khaing Soe Mya and the commander of Battalion 101 Khaing Kyaw Soe.
+Three commanders of the Arakan Liberation Army were assassinated in Sittwe on 4 January 2023, including the commander-in-chief Khaing Soe Mya and the commander of Battalion 101 Khaing Kyaw Soe.
 The group blamed the Arakan Army, which denied any involvement.
+On 1 July, three more ALP members were assassinated in Sittwe, including ALP vice chairman Khaing Ni Yaung, Battalion 1 commander Khaing Kyaw Min, and a private.
+The ALP accused the AA of being behind it, with the group rejecting the charge.